-Have you always wanted to learn how to start a blog and create one all by yourself?
+Have you always wanted to learn how to start a blog and create a blog all by yourself?

 Just like you, I have always wanted to create and start a blog I’ll own, I used to be a blogging newbie, I went through the same problems every newbie is going through when it comes to starting and creating a blog.